There are Indoor Plants You Can Grow in Glass Jars and Bottles. Select your favorites from this list and start growing them in your home.

 Indoor Plants You Can Grow in Jars and Bottles

-Herb varieties like basil, parsley, oregano, rosemary, chives, dill, cilantro, thyme, mint, and watercress can be grown in mason jars and glass bottles easily.
+Herbs like basil, parsley, oregano, chives, dill, cilantro, thyme, mint, and watercress can be grown in mason jars and glass bottles easily.

 Have a look at the exclusive list of kitchen herbs here

 Growing pothos in glass jars is easy as the plant has very few demands.
 Propagate them in a bottle or a jar of your choice either in soil or water and your pothos will be ready to rock!

 Here’s all you need to know about growing pothos

 These plants can be easily grown in glass jars filled with water or soil, both.
 Just make sure that you’re keeping your ivy plants in a bright spot.

 Check out our article on growing English Ivy indoors here